 - Freeze – Assemble the casserole in a freezer-safe baking dish (disposable foil pans are a great choice).
 Cover the unbaked casserole with two layers of foil and freeze it for up to 3 months.
 Allow the casserole to thaw in the refrigerator overnight before baking.
 If baking from frozen, you may need to add 45 minutes to an hour to the baking time.

 Sign up for my free newsletter for all the latest recipes and join me on Facebook, Instagram and Pinterest for more cooking inspiration!

 Baked Spaghetti Casserole

-- 12 ounces spaghetti
+- 8 ounces spaghetti noodles, broken in half

-- 1 egg lightly beaten
+- 1 egg, lightly beaten

 - 1 cup part-skim ricotta cheese

 - 2 cups shredded part-skim mozzarella cheese, (about 8 ounces) divided

 - Preheat oven to 350 degrees F. Coat the bottom of a 13- x 9-inch baking dish with nonstick cooking spray.